-By Right Use: A roof or building-mounted solar photovoltaic installation is allowed by right only after the issuance of a building permit by the Building Inspector.
+A. By-Right Use: A roof or building-mounted solar photovoltaic installation is allowed by-right only after the issuance of a Building Permit by the Building Inspector.

-Special Permit: Roof mounted solar photovoltaic installations shall not protrude above the highest point of the roofline except by special permit or upon a finding that a waiver is in the public interest and that the waiver is consistent with the intent of the Zoning Bylaws.
+B. Special Permit Height Restriction: Roof-mounted solar photovoltaic installations shall not protrude above the highest point of the roofline or as referenced in § 4.2.8 except by Special Permit or upon a finding that a waiver is in the public interest and that the waiver is consistent with the intent of the Zoning Bylaws.